btmills/docs/3-cluster-administration/administration-tools.md

 js: fancybox
 ---

 RethinkDB provides a web interface which lets you manage your entire server cluster, from controlling sharding and replication to running ReQL queries (in JavaScript), with editing and history support.
-In addition, you can perform administration tasks using ReQL with Python or Ruby.
+In addition, you can perform administration tasks using scriptable ReQL commands.

 # The web interface #